2kool2/crop-copy-slide-restore/readme.md

-#Responsively crop copy, restore onclick via sliding drop-down animation
+#Crop copy then restore onclick

-Responsively crop content copy down to a user-defined number of lines in an accessible manner.
+Responsively crop your content copy down to a user-defined number of lines, all in an accessible manner.

-Click to fully restore content via a sliding drop-down animation.
+Click to fully restore the content via a sliding drop-down animation.

 <br>